Koh Samui was our second destination in Thailand and the third (and final) leg of our trip, which began in Singapore.

 There are tons of bars, pubs, restaurants and beach clubs in the Chaweng area.
 If you’re looking to party, have a fancy dinner or have some drinks, we reckon you won’t run out of choices!
 Some of the popular ones are ArkBar, Elephant Beach Club and Coast Beach Club and Bistro.

-There are more bars, restaurants and the like in other nearby areas, such as Lamai and Bophut.
+There are many more bars, restaurants and the like in other nearby areas, such as Lamai and Bophut.

 Fisherman’s Village is along Bophut Beach — and of course, Coco Tam’s X Peppina is there.
 We highly recommend it!